saby/TypeScript/README.md

 In common case this imported module will be like "black box" for TypeScript interpreter so you should define a type of it if you want to work well with it.

 If you plan to create inherited class from imported AMD class you will possible have a problems with static class members.
 The inheritance chain with only TypeScript classes is preferred.

+## Programmatic usage

+The next modules are avaliable:
+- *'saby-typescript/lib/compiler'* - alias for 'typescript'
+- *'saby-typescript/lib/lint'* - alias for 'tslint'

 ## Any questions?